-By the RCM construction $\nu$ parameterizes an inter-class variance where the size of $\nu$ corresponds to the homogeneity between the classes.
+By the RCM $\nu$ parameterizes an inter-study variance where the size of $\nu$ corresponds to the homogeneity between the studies.
 A large $\nu$ yields high study homogeneity while a small $\nu$ yields low homogeneity.
 Thus, it might be of interest to test if the estimated homogeneity $\hat{\nu}$ is extreme under the null-hypothesis of no heterogeneity (i.e.\ infinite homogeneity).
 I.e.\ a test for the hypothesis $H_0: \nu = \infty$ which is equivalent to

 The two are equivalent since sampling the covariance matrix from the inverse Wishart distribution becomes deterministic for $\nu = \infty$.
 Therefore, testing this hypothesis can also be interpreted as testing whether the data is adequately explained when leaving out the hierarchical structure.